 - Microsoft SQL Server or SQL Azure Database Elastic Pool

-- Apache Solr (SolrCloud mode)
+- SolrCloud

 - RedisLabs Redis

 In non-production deployments you can create the external services inside the K8s cluster.
 For more information, see the section Deploy external services for a non-production deployment.